 Vision Sensing Acquisition Corp.
 Announces Payment of Fee to Extend Period to Consummate Initial Business Combination to June 3, 2023

-/EIN News/ -- MIAMI, May 05, 2023 (GLOBE NEWSWIRE) -- Vision Sensing Acquisition Corp.
-(NASDAQ: VSACU, VSAC, VSACW) (the “Company”), a special purpose acquisition company, today announced that on May 1, 2023, its sponsor, Vision Sensing, LLC, paid, and Continental Stock Transfer & Trust Company received a deposit into the Company’s trust account of an aggregate of $72,562.86 representing the sum needing to be paid by Company to extend the date on which Company must consummate its initial business combination from May 3, 2023 to June 3, 2023 (the “Extension”).
+MIAMI, May 05, 2023 (GLOBE NEWSWIRE) -- Vision Sensing Acquisition Corp.
+VSACU VSAC, VSACW))) (the "Company"), a special purpose acquisition company, today announced that on May 1, 2023, its sponsor, Vision Sensing, LLC, paid, and Continental Stock Transfer & Trust Company received a deposit into the Company's trust account of an aggregate of $72,562.86 representing the sum needing to be paid by Company to extend the date on which Company must consummate its initial business combination from May 3, 2023 to June 3, 2023 (the "Extension").
 The Company has issued to its sponsor a non-interest bearing, unsecured promissory note in the principal amount of $72,562.86 as consideration for the funding.

 The Extension provides the Company with additional time to complete its initial business combination (the "Business Combination") with Newsight Imaging Ltd., an Israeli company ("Newsight"), and Newsight MergerSub, Inc., a Delaware corporation and wholly-owned subsidiary of Newsight ("Merger Sub"), pursuant to a business combination agreement dated August 30, 2022 (as it may be amended and/or restated from time to time, the "Business Combination Agreement"), pursuant to which: (i) Merger Sub will merge into the Company resulting in the Company becoming a wholly-owned subsidiary of Newsight, (ii) Newsight will register as a publicly traded company, (iii) Newsight's existing shares will be split to facilitate a fully diluted value per Newsight share of US$10.00, (iv) the Company's common stock will be exchanged on a one-for-one basis for Newsight Ordinary Shares and (v) warrants to purchase the Company's common stock will instead become eligible to purchase the same number of Newsight Ordinary Shares at the same exercise price and for the same exercise period (such transactions, the "Business Combination").
 The combined company's common stock is expected to trade on the Nasdaq Capital Market under the ticker symbol "NSIM".